 Recent Dodge Recalls

-Manufacturers will typically resolve recall issues free of charge, but they’re not always able to reach out to customers, particularly when the customer is not the original owner of the vehicle.
-This places a premium on vehicle owners to stay as up to date as possible on pending recalls and have their vehicle serviced immediately.
-Manufacturer websites will often post recalls direct on their page, and the National Highway Traffic Safety Administration frequently posts recall information as well; all you need is your VIN to track pertinent info related to your vehicle.
+Dodge Manufacturers will typically resolve recall issues free of charge, but they’re not always able to reach out to customers, particularly when the customer is not the original owner of the Dodge.
+This places a premium on Dodge owners to stay as up to date as possible on pending recalls and have their Dodge serviced immediately.
+Manufacturer websites will often post recalls direct on their page, and the National Highway Traffic Safety Administration frequently posts recall information as well; all you need is your VIN to track pertinent info related to your Dodge.

 If you’re the owner of a Dodge truck, car or SUV, some recent recalls to consider for your utmost safety include:

 Fiat Chrysler Automobiles Announces Recall for 2018-2019 Dodge Ram Trucks

 The company announced in September 2018 that upwards of 4,200 Dodge Ram 1,500 trucks may have left their manufacturing plants with an insufficient level of rear axle fluid.
 Dodge dealerships have been informed of the recall and mechanics have been instructed to measure the level of fluid in the rear axle and, if inadequate, replace the entire rear axle assembly at no cost to the Dodge owner.

 Dodge & FCA claimed that upon investigating 11 warranty claims filed the previous month from Ram 1500 owners, they became aware of the issue.
 Of the nearly 4,200 Dodge Rams being recalled, it is expected that less than fifty will require a full rear axle reassembly.

 FCA Recalls Over 154,000 Dodge & Jeep Vehicles Over Brake Issue